python/cpython/Doc/c-api/buffer.rst

    memoryview object.

-.. cfunction:: PyObject *PyMemoryView_GetContiguous(PyObject *obj, int buffertype, char order)
+.. c:function:: PyObject *PyMemoryView_GetContiguous(PyObject *obj, int buffertype, char order)

    Create a memoryview object to a contiguous chunk of memory (in either 'C' or 'F'ortran *order*) from an object that defines the buffer